croogo/docs/en/administrators/blocks.rst

 Elements
 ========

-All blocks are rendered via block.ctp element (found in app/views/elements/block.ctp).
+All blocks are rendered via block.ctp element (found in app/Plugin/Blocks/View/Elements/block.ctp).
 You can use your own element too for your blocks by editing 'element' field when adding a block.

-Tip: If it is a plugin element, enter 'plugin_name.element_name'.
+Tip: If it is a plugin element, enter 'PluginName.element_name'.

 How to display a THIS and THAT in a block?
 ==========================================